parth-vasoya-prominentpixel/livekit-using-terraform-and-script/DEPLOYMENT_READY.md

 ## 📞 Support

 If you encounter any issues:
+1. **EKS Connectivity Issues**: See `docs/EKS_CONNECTIVITY_TROUBLESHOOTING.md` for detailed troubleshooting
-1. Check the GitHub Actions logs for detailed error messages
+2. Check the GitHub Actions logs for detailed error messages
-2. Verify your AWS permissions and OIDC role configuration
+3. Verify your AWS permissions and OIDC role configuration
-3. Ensure all environment secrets are correctly set
+4. Ensure all environment secrets are correctly set
+5. Use AWS CloudShell as a backup access method
-4. Review the Terraform state for any resource conflicts
+6. Review the Terraform state for any resource conflicts

 ## 🎉 Ready to Deploy!